Zeta potential analysis: ensure the stability of your colloidal dispersions

 How does zeta potential analysis work?

-Zeta potential , also called electrokinetic potential, refers to the electric charge present at the interface between a particle and the liquid in which it is dispersed.
+Zeta potential , also called electrokinetic potential, refers to the electrical charge present at the interface between a particle and the liquid in which it is dispersed.
 It plays a key role in the stability of colloidal formulations.

 • A high zeta potential (positive or negative) indicates strong electrostatic repulsion between particles, preventing their aggregation and maintaining stable dispersion.

-• A zeta potential close to zero indicates weak repulsion, promoting particle agglomeration and potentially causing sedimentation or phase separation.
+• A zeta potential close to zero indicates weak repulsion, favoring the agglomeration of particles and potentially causing sedimentation or phase separation.

-Zeta potential analysis is performed by laser Doppler electrophoresis , a fast and accurate method for determining the electrophoretic mobility of charged particles under the influence of an electric field
+Zeta potential analysis is performed by laser Doppler electrophoresis , a fast and accurate method for determining the electrophoretic mobility of charged particles under the influence of an electric field.

-The stages of the analysis:
+The steps of the analysis:

 2. Application of an electric field : A current is applied to induce the movement of charged particles.